tzlaine/small_wg1_papers/P2729_unicode_2_normalization.md

 size to do their operations, which obviates the need for most memory allocations.

-For more info on the strea-safe format, see the appropriate [part of UAX15](https://unicode.org/reports/tr15/#Stream_Safe_Text_Format).
+For more info on the stream-safe format, see the appropriate [part of UAX15](https://unicode.org/reports/tr15/#Stream_Safe_Text_Format).

 ## Unicode reference